brussell123/LabelMe3dToolbox/README.txt

 QUICK START:

-The file "demo.m" has a demonstration of the main features of the toolbox.
+demo.m - This file has a demonstration of the main features of the toolbox.
 It is best to read and step through the demonstration line-by-line.

+Documentation.pdf - This file documents the scene geometry and format of the annotation XML files.

 (c) 2013, MIT Computer Science and Artificial Intelligence Laboratory